 Each business is on its own journey to an electric fleet, some are already there, some are in the early stages and others have yet to begin.
-If we look at the latest Electric Vehicle (EV) registration figures from the Society of Motor Manufacturers & Trading, we can see EV registrations for fleet vehicles is up by 14.2% and business cars by 22% in comparison to last year, so the transition is underway.

 Where are you on your journey?
 Are you thinking about upgrading your fleet?
-If you’re unsure, why not read more about what it involves in our blog – Are Increasing Costs Causing You to Postpone a Fleet Upgrade?
+If you’re unsure, why not read more about what it involves in our blog here: Are Increasing Costs Causing You to Postpone a Fleet Upgrade?

 In this blog, we’ll explore the benefits and considerations when choosing between an EV fleet and an Internal Combustion Engine (ICE) fleet – petrol and diesel cars.

-Benefits of an EV Fleet
+Benefits of an EV fleet

-There are a number of benefits for your business if you run an electric fleet, for example, there’s the potentially to make savings on fuel costs.
-According to the Allstar Winter 2023 All Costs report, the average price of petrol and diesel has gone up over the last 12 months.
-Although the cost of electricity varies dramatically from car to car, depends on location and energy supplier and differs from public charging to home charging, if the electric efficiencies are utilised effectively, it’s possible to make savings.
+Although the cost of electricity varies dramatically from car to car, depends on location and energy supplier, and differs between public charging and home charging, if the electric efficiency is utilised effectively, it’s possible to make savings.

-Charging incentives are also in place.
-Under its Electric Vehicle Homecharge Scheme, grants are available from the Office for Zero Emission Vehicles (OZEV).
-If you have a small to medium business and fit the eligibility criteria, grants are available for installing multiple EV chargepoint sockets.
-The grant covers 75% of the cost of the work, up to a maximum of £15,000 and you can get up to five grants, but they must be across five different sites.
+If you have a small-to-medium-sized business and meet the eligibility criteria, grants are available to install multiple EV charging sockets.
+The grant covers 75% of the cost of the work, up to a maximum of £15,000, and you can get up to five grants, but they must be across five different sites.

-Challenges of an EV Fleet
+Challenges of an EV fleet

-Costs to install electric chargers are another concern, whether at home or at business premises, with the average cost of a home charger installation being between £600 – £1,000, which should cover the EV charger itself and the labour costs.
-For businesses, the Energy Saving Trust reports the cost at anything from £1,500 up to £35,000, with the speed of charging being a significant factor in the price variation.
+Costs to install electric chargers are another concern, whether at home or at business premises, with the average cost of a home charger installation between £600 and £1,000, which should cover the EV charger itself and labour costs.

-Solutions for EV Fleet Challenges
+Solutions for EV fleet challenges

 There are strategies you can consider to optimise EV fleet challenges, such as: